tumblr/TMTumblrSDK/README.md

 ### Inter-app communication

-The SDK includes [TumblrAppClient](https://github.com/tumblr/tumblr-ios-app-client), a module for interacting with [Tumblr for iOS](https://itunes.apple.com/us/app/tumblr/id305343404?mt=8) if the user has it installed.
+The SDK includes [TumblrAppClient](https://github.com/tumblr/tumblr-ios-app-client), a library for interacting with [Tumblr for iOS](https://itunes.apple.com/us/app/tumblr/id305343404?mt=8) if the user has it installed.
 Please see the TumblrAppClient [documentation](https://github.com/tumblr/tumblr-ios-app-client#usage) for usage instructions.

+The app client library also includes a `UIActivity` stub for including Tumblr in a standard `UIActivityViewController`.
+The repository includes a [full sample application](https://github.com/tumblr/tumblr-ios-app-client/tree/master/TumblrAppClientSample) which shows all of the application's hooks in action, as well as how to share photos and videos using Apple's standard [`UIDocumentInteractionController`](http://developer.apple.com/library/ios/#documentation/UIKit/Reference/UIDocumentInteractionController_class/Reference/Reference.html).

 ## Roadmap
 I'm using this project's [wiki](https://github.com/tumblr/tumblr-ios-sdk/wiki) page to keep track of a rough roadmap for the SDK.
 If you have any feature requests, please let me know by creating an issue or submitting a pull request.